DennisZZH/CS263_Project_Garbage_Collector/README.md

 ## Semi Space Garbage Collector

-We implemented a semi-space garbage collector for L2 in class `GcSemiSpace`.
+This is a semi-space garbage collector for L2 in class `GcSemiSpace`.
 The interfaces we implemented are the constructor and the `Alloc` method.

 The constructor takes the frame pointer for the base of the stack and size of